Blue Velvet (song): Other recordings

+The Moonglows doowop group cover the song on their 1956 Chess Records album, "Look It's The Moonglows."

 The Paragons released a version of the song as a single in 1960.
 Their version reached No. 103 on Billboards "Bubbling Under the Hot 100".
 It spent three weeks on the chart in the autumn of 1960, sharing the "Bubbling Under" chart for two weeks with the version by the Statues, which had just dropped off the Hot 100 (see Section 4 above).

 Lawrence Welk and His Orchestra released a version in 1963, as a single and on the album Wonderful!
 Wonderful!
 It reached No. 103 on Billboards Bubbling Under the Hot 100.
 A different, fully instrumental recording was featured on Welk's 1965 album Apples & Bananas.

 Ronnie McDowell's 1991 album Unchained Melody featured a duet of the song between himself and Vinton.

 The 2016 album Upward Spiral by the Branford Marsalis Quartet with vocalist Kurt Elling features a remake of "Blue Velvet".

 Australian singer Kylie Minogue recorded "Blue Velvet" and included it as the fourth song in the track list of her 2019 live album Golden Live in Concert.

 The Moonglows recorded "Blue Velvet" in 1956, but it was not released for several years.